paboyle/Grid/documentation/manual.rst

   operator||

-Ternary operator, logical operatons and where
+Ternary operator, logical operations and where
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Within the data parallel level of the API the only way to perform operations